tuvo1106/aws-primer/certified_solutions_architect.md

 #### _Default Everywhere IP_

 - 0.0.0.0/0 is also known as default.
-- It represents all possile IP addresses.
+- It represents all possible IP addresses.
 - When we specify 0.0.0.0/0 in our route table for IGW we are allowing internet access.
 - When we specify 0.0.0.0/0 in our security groups inbound rules we are allowing all traffic from internet access our public resources.
 - When you see 0.0.0.0/0, just think of giving access from anywhere on the internet.